EricTGoto/PomodoroTimer/README.md

 # PomodoroTimer

-This is a pomodoro timer app that I made to practice the following android skills:
+This is a pomodoro timer app that I made to practice the following android aspects:

 -Navigation